-- 1. Riders must hold a current ACU Road Race Competition Licence, a current ACU Road Race Parade Licence or a Class A DVLA motorcycle licence.
-Participants (including sidecar passengers) who do not hold a current ACU Road Race Competition Licence or a current ACU Road Race Parade Licence and who are over the age of 70 yrs will only be able to participate on production of a certificate of fitness to participate signed by a Doctor and dated no earlier than 12 months before the date of the Parade. - 2.
+- 1. Riders under 70 years of age must hold a current ACU Road Race Competition Licence, or a current ACU Road Race Parade Licence or a Class A DVLA motorcycle licence.
+Participants (including sidecar passengers) who are 70 or over must hold an ACU Parade Licence or a current ACU Road Race Competition Licence. - 2.
 The minimum age for participation in Parades is 14 years.
-Where a participant is under the age of 18 years a Parental Consent Form must also be completed. - 3.
-All participants must complete an Entry Form Declaration using the standard ACU wording for participation in Road Racing. - 4.
+Where a participant is under the age of 18 years a Parental Consent Form must also be completed. - All participants must complete an Entry Form Declaration using the standard ACU wording for participation in Road Racing. - 4.
 Riders with a licence from other FMNs must produce valid Start Permission and Medical Repatriation to at least FIM standards. - 5.
 Riders must be members of an ACU affiliated club

-8. Briefina
+8. Briefing

-- 1. The Clerk of the Course of the Organising Club will conduct a briefing which all riders participating in the parade must attend. - 2.
-Failure to attend the briefing will result in disqualification unless the Clerk of the Course has previously issued a waiver in writing to any participant. - 3.
+The Clerk of the Course of the Organising Club will conduct a briefing which all riders participating in the parade must attend.

+- 2. Failure to attend the briefing will result in disqualification unless the Clerk of the Course has previously issued a waiver in writing to any participant. - 3.
 The briefing will include Flag Signals, Speed, Safety, the Timetable and all other general arrangements for the conduct of the Parade.